machinetranslate/machinetranslate.org/community/communities.md

 **LibreTranslate** is a community building open source translation software.

+LibreTranslate is a self-hosted free and open-source machine translation API.
+LibreTranslate does not use third-party proprietary providers.
-LibreTranslate is a Free and Open Source Machine Translation API, entirely self-hosted.
-Unlike other APIs, it doesn't rely on proprietary providers such as Google or Azure to perform translations.
-Instead, its translation engine is powered by the open source Argos Translate library.
+LibreTranslate is powered by the open source Argos Translate library.

 - Website: [libretranslate.com](https://libretranslate.com/)
 - Community Forum: [community.libretranslate.com/](https://community.libretranslate.com/)